The Trolls and the Christmas Express: Plot

 Six troublesome trolls, whose leader is called Troglo (voiced by Hans Conried), use their mischievous magic to sabotage Christmas by infiltrating Santa's village disguised as elves.
-After a week of wreaking havoc, but still not completely ruining Christmas, the trolls get a devilishly clever idea: on the day before Christmas Eve, they get the reindeer dancing and singing all night long.
+After twenty-five days of wreaking havoc, but still not completely ruining Christmas, the trolls get a devilishly clever idea: on the day before Christmas Eve, they get the reindeer dancing and singing all night long.
 The next day, the reindeer are so tired that they cannot find the energy to pull Santa's sleigh.
 Although it is likely that Christmas is ruined, the elves quickly devise a plan to link the train from Santa's village with tracks that travel all over the world so that Santa can deliver the toys by using the Christmas Express.

 Determined to stop this contingency plan, the trolls are forced to become ever more blatant in their sabotage until they are noticed.
 When Santa asks what their grievance is, the trolls complain they cannot stand the jolliness that seems to shut them out.
 At that, Santa points a certain fact when he has his elves sing "Deck the Halls" with particular emphasis on the word "troll" in the lyrics.
 At that, Santa and the elves explain that the verb, "to troll", means to sing or play in a jovial manner, and thus trolls have a place in Christmas.
 At this revelation, the trolls are so moved that they wish to make amends and agree to help the train make its delivery run.